-Outcomes: During the Q3 reporting period, 534 orders statewide were received for individuals waiting for an outpatient evaluation in the community on personal recognizance.
-The number of orders was a slight increase from Q2.
-Of the 56 reports sent to court statewide, average days waiting was 27.0 (target = 21).
-However, as time moves further away from the close of Q3 and cases continue to complete over time, the number and percent of reports completing will increase on the positive side, while the average days waiting, reports sent on time, and percent of reports sent on time will move in negative directions.
-As a result, the Q3 data, at first look, appears close to its strongest in terms of performance, and as it continues maturing, over several quarters, a more realistic pattern of performance will likely emerge.
+Outcomes: During the Q1 2023 reporting period, 467 orders statewide were received for individuals waiting for an outpatient evaluation in the community on personal recognizance.
+The number of orders was in line with Q4 2022's 473 orders.
+Of the 29 Q1 reports sent to court statewide, average days waiting was 34.6 (target = 21).
+However, as time moves further away from the close of Q1 and cases continue to complete over time, the number and percent of reports completing will increase on the positive side, while the average days waiting, reports sent on time, and percent of reports sent on time will move in negative directions.
+As a result, the Q1 data, at first look, appears close to its strongest in terms of performance, and as it continues maturing, a more realistic pattern of performance will likely emerge.
+During Q1 2023, additional reports were completed for each quarter back to Q2 2021.

-Drivers: The quarterly variability for "in the community" performance data are attributed to directing resources to Trueblood cases as the number one completion priority.
-The established constitutional rights stemming from the Trueblood Court Order and negotiated Contempt Settlement Agreement demands that DSHS focus resources and our efforts to mitigate, as much as possible, the impacts of these constitutional violations and related fines for jail-based evaluations.
-Additionally, impacts from the Delta and Omicron variants made it more challenging to schedule PR evaluations in the community leading to the much lengthier PR wait.
-Although some positive progress occurred in Q3, staff vacancies and wider systemic challenges in health care staffing remain persistent challenges impacting performance.
-See the Actions Taken section of this report for steps the department is taking to improve our performance.
+Drivers: The quarterly variability for the "in the community" performance data and reports sent completion trend are attributed to directing resources to Trueblood cases as the number one completion priority.
+The established constitutional rights stemming from the Trueblood Court Order and negotiated Contempt Settlement Agreement demands that DSHS focus most resources and our efforts to mitigate, as much as possible, the impacts of these constitutional violations and related fines for jail-based evaluations.
+As Q1 progressed, impacts from COVID-19 lessened moving from pandemic to endemic while other seasonal illnesses contributed to some scheduling limitations.
+However, the PR evaluation team was able to host two multi-county competency evaluation day events near the end of Q1, which allowed the evaluators to bring together concentrated resources and complete a larger number of cases quickly.
+These types of events and the post-pandemic environment have led to positive progress in reducing the wait list for PR cases.
+However, staffing levels and wider systemic challenges in health care staffing remain persistent challenges impacting performance.
+See the Actions Taken section of this report for steps the department is engaged in seeking to improve our performance.